Remiswl/necromunda_symfony/README.md

 * Manage your gang
 	* Make possible to add territories and display them
 	* Display gangers' equipment, skills and injuries
+	* Reduce gang's stash when hire a new ganger
 * Manager gangers
 	* Add equipment/weapons, skills and injuries
 	* Modify image